OpitzLab/NeMo-TMS/README.md

-# Multi-Scale Neuron Modeling
+# NeMo-TMS Toolbox
-This toolset is for multi-scale modeling of the effects of Transcranial Magnetic Stimulation on single neuron activity.
+Neuron Modeling for TMS (NeMo-TMS) toolbox is for multi-scale modeling of the effects of Transcranial Magnetic Stimulation on single neuron activity.
 The instructions and open-source codes provided here enable users with a different levels of expertese to investigate the neuronal behavior under TMS.

 Refer to the following article for more details:
 [JOURNAL INFORMATION]